neoforged/.github/primers/26.2/index.md

         - `asSampler` - Returns the sampler for the spine.
         - `$Multipoint#codec` - Gets the codec for the spline.
     - `ExtraCodecs#optionalAlwaysPresentFieldOf` - Constructs a optional `MapCodec` that, while should be present, can default to the specified value.
+    - `TimeSource#constant` - A source that always returns the given `long` value.
     - `Util`
         - `CONTROL_CHARACTER_ESCAPER` - An escaper for control characters.
         - `join` - Flattens lists of elements into a single list.
         - `dumpThreadInfo` - Dumps the info for all live platform threads.
+        - `timeSource`, `setTimeSource` - Handles the source keeping track of the time.
+        - `shutdownTimeSource` - Sets the source to return the time of shutdown.
 - `net.minecraft.util.profiling.jfr.stats.ThreadAllocationStat#LOGGER` - The stat logger.
 - `net.minecraft.util.profiling.metrics.MetricSampler#samplingPhase`, `$MetricSamplerBuilder#withSamplingPhase`, `$SamplingPhase` - The phase when the metric sampling should occur.
 - `net.minecraft.util.profiling.metrics.profiling.MetricsRecorder#sampleDuringExtract` - Samples the metrics, marking the phase as during render state extraction.